-While there are many great ways for students to begin a narrative, many students need to be taught patterns they can follow.
+While there are many great ways for students to write narrative hooks, many students need to be taught patterns they can follow.
 With upper elementary students, I like to cover five methods for writing a hook.

 Have you ever had a day when you wished you had stayed in bed?
 As I rushed to catch the bus on what seemed to be a perfectly normal day, I had no idea what was ahead of me.